buildingSMART-Finland/InfraModel/examples/README.md

 - Add and/or amend content.

-- If adding files, add an entry to the files table in the `readme.md` of the unit test.
+- If adding files, add an entry to the files table in the `readme.md`

 - Commit and push your additions